 One Departmental Safety Officer from each Faculty

-Three Deans of Schools nominated by the Chair
+Three Deans of Schools nominated by the Chair, with a view to ensuring representation of a range of views and expertise.

-Three Safety Officers from the Schools nominated by the Chair
+Three Safety Officers from the Schools nominated by the Chair, with a view to ensuring representation of a range of views and expertise.

 One member of the Ethical Advisory Committee nominated by the Chair of Ethical Advisory Committee